-Here {\it band surgery} on a knot/link $L$ is defined as follows: embed an unit square $I \times I$ into $S^3$ by $b:I \times I \rightarrow S^3$ such that $L \cap (I \times I)=b(\partial I \times I)$, then replace $L$ by $L'= (L-b(\partial I \times I)) \cup b(I \times \partial I)$.
-A fruitful technique of studying band surgery between knots/links is by lifting to its double branched covers.
-While the double branched cover of $T(2,n)$ is the lens space $L(n,1)$, a band surgery on it lifts to a distance one Dehn surgery.
+Here {\it band surgery} on a knot or link $L$ is defined as follows: embed an unit square $I \times I$ into $S^3$ by $b:I \times I \rightarrow S^3$ such that $L \cap (I \times I)=b(\partial I \times I)$, then replace $L$ by $L'= (L-b(\partial I \times I)) \cup b(I \times \partial I)$.
+A fruitful technique of studying band surgery between knots or links is by lifting to their double branched covers.
+The double branched cover of $T(2,n)$ is the lens space $L(n,1)$.
+As a consequence of the Montesinos trick, band surgeries on knots and links lift to distance one Dehn surgeries in their double branched covers.
 This explains the biological motivation to study distance one surgeries between lens spaces of type $L(n,1)$.
 Finally, we remark that it is due to technical reasons that we only consider surgeries from $L(p,1)$ with prime number $p$: In such cases, any homologically essential knot $K$ in $L(p,1)$ is primitive, which makes $\underline{\rm Spin^c}(L(p,1),K)$ easier to study.

 Now, we list our main results.
 The first theorem gives a complete answer when $n$ is even. \begin{theorem} The lens space $L(n,1)$ with $n$ even is obtained from a distance one surgery along a knot in $L(p,1)$ with $p \geq 5$ prime if and only if $n$ is $p+1$ or $p-1$. \end{theorem}